 I can't say it.

-And this is, I know it's frustrating these one-way conversations, folks.
+And this is, I know it's frustrating, these one-way conversations, folks.

 Because now you say, what's Snerdley saying?

-What's Nerdly saying?
+What's Snerdley saying?

 I'll tell you what he's saying, and you don't understand why I can't put him.

-Snurdly, my I my manners, I just put it, give him, turn on his mic.
+He's saying that the only reason, I can't say this, sternly, my manners, I just, all right, put it, give him, turn on his mic.

-And after you say it, we're gonna go to a break.
+You go ahead and say it, and after you say it, we're going to go to a break.

 It'll make people think you're not unintelligent.